wasdkhan/stringFun/README.md

 wc - Counts number of Words in text

-pal - returns whether or not text is a PALindrome
+pal - returns whether or not text is a PALindrome-a word that is spelled the same forwards and backwards.

 vow - counts the number of VOWels in the text